 - Date candidacy announced: April 25, 2019

-- Previous roles: Vice president; U.S. senator from Delaware
+- Previous roles: VP; U.S. senator from Delaware

-- The cost of college: "Community college should be ... free," Biden said at the Electrical Workers Conference in April.
-In 2015, he said he supported free tuition at state universities.
+- College Tuition: "Community college should be ... free," Biden said at the Electrical Workers Conference.
+In 2015, he claimed to support free tuition at state universities.

-- Marijuana legalization: He has a history of being anti-marijuana, calling it a "gateway drug."
-While vice president, Biden said he supports decriminalization rather than legalization.
+- Has a history of being anti-marijuana, calling it a "gateway drug."
+As VP, Biden supported decriminalization, not legalization.

 - Minimum wage: In 2015, Biden called for a $12 federal minimum wage, gradually increasing to $15 by 2020.

-- Infrastructure: He has suggested a general use of private and public funds to invest in federal infrastructure, saying the U.S. needs "a massive commitment to rebuild our infrastructure."
+- Infrastructure: Suggested a general use of private and public funds to invest in federal infrastructure, saying the U.S. needs "a massive commitment to rebuild our infrastructure."

-- Climate change: Biden rolled out an ambitious climate plan in June that calls for net-zero greenhouse gas emissions by 2050.
+- Climate change: Biden introduced an ambitious climate plan in June, calling for net-zero greenhouse gas emissions by 2050.

-- Allegations of inappropriate touching: 7 woman have come forward to publicly address what they describe as uncomfortable encounters or instances of inappropriate touching.
+- Allegations of inappropriate touching: 7 woman have come forward to address what they describe as inappropriate touching.

-- Biden issued a video statement in response to the allegations, saying he understands "social norms are changing" and "the boundaries of protecting personal space have been reset."
+- Biden responded to allegations, saying he understands "social norms are changing" and "boundaries of protecting personal space have been reset."

-- Justice Clarence Thomas' Supreme Court confirmation: Biden, who chaired the Senate Judiciary Committee at the time, voted against Thomas, but was criticized for failing to defuse attacks against Anita Hill, who had accused Thomas of sexual harassment.
+- Justice Clarence Thomas' Supreme Court confirmation: Biden, who formerly chaired the Senate Judiciary Committee, voted against Thomas, but was criticized for failing to defuse attacks against Anita Hill, who accused Thomas of sexual harassment.

-- Hyde Amendment: After a wave of criticism, Biden reversed his position in June on supporting a ban on federal funding for abortions.
+- Hyde Amendment: After criticism, Biden reversed his position on supporting a ban on federal funding for abortions.

-- Former immigration stance: During the 2008 Democratic primaries, Biden made it clear that he supported building a fence along the southern border to stop "illegals" from bringing drugs to the U.S. He also called for punishing American employers who hired undocumented migrants.
+- Immigration: During the 2008 Democratic primaries, Biden said he supported building a fence along the southern border to stop "illegals" from bringing drugs to the U.S. He also called for punishing American employers who hired undocumented migrants.

-- When in law school at Syracuse University in 1967, Biden and his wife purchased a puppy they named "Senator."
+- When in law school, Biden and his wife purchased a puppy they named "Senator."